Premiership of Gordon Brown: 2009 local and European elections

-Labour suffered a historic defeat in the European elections, finishing third place behind the Conservatives and the United Kingdom Independence Party (UKIP).
+Labour suffered a historic defeat in the European elections, finishing third place behind the Conservatives and the UK Independence Party (UKIP).
 Voter apathy was evident in the historically low turnout of around 33%.
 In Scotland, voter turnout was only 28%.
 In the local elections, Labour finished third place behind the Conservatives and Liberal Democrats; Labour lost control of the four councils it had held prior to the election.
 The vote was widely considered to be a reaction to the expenses scandal; the share of the votes for all the major parties fell; Labour was down 1%, the Conservative share was down 5%.
 The minor parties, including the Green party and UKIP, were considered to have benefited from the public backlash against the major parties.
 Brown said that the results were "a painful defeat for Labour", and that "too many good people doing so much good for their communities and their constituencies have lost through no fault of their own".

 The days leading up to the elections saw the resignations of several high-profile cabinet ministers.
 These included the Europe Minister Caroline Flint, Home Secretary Jacqui Smith, the Minister for Children Beverley Hughes, Secretary of State for Communities and Local Government Hazel Blears, and Work and Pensions Secretary James Purnell, who resigned minutes after the polls for the local and European elections had closed and sent a letter to the Prime Minister calling on him to step aside.

 The results of the local elections were announced the following day; the remaining councils under Labour control all became Conservative-controlled.
 The projected national vote shares predicted that the Conservatives achieved 38% of the vote, the Liberal Democrats 28% and Labour 23%.
 In the aftermath of these results, Brown reshuffled his cabinet amidst some pressure on his leadership.
 Further pressure followed the results of the European parliamentary elections, which were announced on 7 June.
 These showed large declines in the Labour Party's vote.
 The far-right British National Party won seats in North West England and Yorkshire and the Humber—its first ever seats won in a national election.

-All of these events led to mounting speculation about Brown's future as Prime Minister and a possible leadership challenge.
+All of these events led to mounting speculation about Brown's future as prime minister and a possible leadership challenge.
 However, Brown faced down his critics and was applauded at a meeting of the Parliamentary Labour Party on 8 June 2009.
 Brown continued to be unpopular; in September, Britain's biggest selling newspaper The Sun announced that after 12 years of supporting Labour, it would withdraw its support in favour of the Conservatives.
 A challenge to Brown's leadership was made in January 2010 when Patricia Hewitt and Geoff Hoon wrote to Labour MPs calling for a secret ballot on the issue.
 Their letter said that the party was "deeply divided" and the issue should be sorted out "once and for all".
 However, the plot failed to gather any momentum after several senior cabinet ministers spoke out in support of Brown.